CxRW-Tools/CxOne_Get_All_Packages/README.md

 ## Output

-The tool generates two files in the output directory:
+The tool generates three files in the output directory:

 ### 1. Data File (CSV)
 ```